paulissoft/oracle-tools/java/smart-pool-data-source/README.md

 4. else, create a SimplePoolDataSource and store it with the common id

 After steps 3 and 4 you just need to build a SmartPoolDataSource from the last stored SimplePoolDataSource.

+## Conclusion

+The Smart Pool Data Source library allows you to combine pool data sources in Java JDBC applications like Spring Boot and thus reduce the number of connections.
+In an Oracle Cloud environment this may reduce costs also since they are related to the number of CPUs and each CPU has a maximum of connections.

+Another advantage of this library is that it does not destroy the physical pool data source when the logical pool data sources are closed: they are just virtual and use the physical to do the actual work.